-While we can envision the organic growth of economies built of connected user-generated CICs, the unfettered market that forms based on this growth can generate an uncompetitive system in which early token developers become de facto reserve providers.
-In order to establish systems where markets are inclusive and work more efficiently for currently economically marginalized communities, we propose the adoption of reserve-seeding as a humanitarian aid practice.
-Such a general reserve, we will call the CIC Reserve Token, can be a network token and or include a National Currency stable token (such as DAI) and used to seed CICs that use it to automatically link with each other.
-By staking these CIC Reserve Tokens to CICs, communities easily and freely have reserves and collateral systems for their token creation and bypass the initial need to purchase or organically develop market-connecting reserve tokens.
+While we can envision the organic growth of economies built of connected user-generated CICs, the unfettered market that forms based on this growth can generate an uncompetitive system in which early token developers become de facto liquidity providers.
+In order to establish systems where markets are inclusive and work more efficiently for currently economically marginalized communities, we propose the adoption of liquidity pool seeding with a network token as a humanitarian aid practice.
+Such a general network token, we will call a CIC Network Token, can be a basic income token and or include a National Currency stable token (such as DAI) and used to seed CIC liquidity pools that use it to automatically link with each other.
+By staking these CIC Network Tokens to CICs, communities easily and freely have a system for connecting to each other and bypass the initial need to purchase or organically develop market-connecting network tokens.
 The connection between these actors will be described below under the CIC Network Ecosystem section.